 Technical leadership with a business edge.

-My recommendations come from twenty-five years of building systems and living with the consequences of those decisions.
-The technical and the commercial are not separate conversations.
+My recommendations come from over two decades of building systems and living with the consequences of those decisions.
+Technical and commercial considerations shape each other from the start.
 How I think →

 Selected work